OfficeDev/TrainingContent/O3653/O3653-9 Deep Dive into Office 365 with the Microsoft Graph API for Groups/MSAL Lab.md

 2. Open Fiddler.
 3. Open a browser navigate to the above URL after you replaced the tokens.
 Be sure to remove any line breaks from the above URL that were added for readability.

-    > You will be prompted to login using the same account you used to create the Azure AD application.
+    > You will be prompted to login using the same account you used to create the application.

 4. Open Fiddler and find the last session that took you to the current page after logging into Azure AD.
 The following figure shows what Fiddler will likely look like for you, with the highlighted session you are interested in.
 Specifically, you are looking for a session that has a `/?code=` in the URL:
     ![Screenshot of the previous step](Images/Figure11.png)